casper-hansen/AutoAWQ/README.md

 - GEMM (quantized): Much faster than FP16 at batch sizes below 8 (good with large contexts).
 - FP16 (non-quantized): Recommended for highest throughput: [vLLM](https://github.com/vllm-project/vllm).

+### Fused modules

+Fused modules are a large part of the speedup you get from AutoAWQ.
+The idea is to combine multiple layers into a single operation, thus becoming more efficient.
+Fused modules represent a set of custom modules that work separately from Huggingface models.
+They are compatible with `model.generate()` and other Huggingface methods, which comes with some inflexibility in how you can use your model if you activate fused modules:

+- Fused modules are activated when you use `fuse_layers=True`.
+- A custom cache is implemented.
+It preallocates based on batch size and sequence length.
+    - You cannot change the sequence length or batch size after you have created your model.
+    - Reference: `AutoAWQForCausalLM.from_quantized(max_new_tokens=seq_len, batch_size=batch_size)`
+- The main accelerator in the fused modules comes from FasterTransformer, which is only compatible with Linux.
+- The `past_key_values` from `model.generate()` are only dummy values, so they cannot be used after generation.

 ### Examples

 More examples can be found in the [examples directory](examples).